-The interior woodwork has been painted with oil based enamel that can be cleaned with a wet sponge.
+The interior woodwork has been painted with a latex enamel that can be cleaned with a wet sponge.
 Walls have been painted with a flat latex paint and should be touched up with matching paint rather than being wiped with a wet sponge.
 Spackle may be used to cover any small defects prior to paint touch-up.
-It is recommended that you wait a minimum of thirty days prior to washing any enameled surface.
 Do not use soaps, abrasive cleansers, scouring pads or brushes.